Building blocks for $W$-algebras of classical types: Vertex algebras

 \subsection{Vertex algebras over commutative rings}

-We will often work with vertex algebras over a commutative ring $R$ which is a finitely generated $\mathbb{C}$-algebra.
+We will often work with vertex algebras over a commutative ring $R$ which is a finitely generated $\mathbb{C}$-algebra, or a localization of such a ring.
 We will use the notation and setup of \cite[Section 3]{Lin}.
-Let $\cV$ be a vertex algebra over $R$ with conformal weight grading An ideal $\cI \subseteq \cV$ is called {\it graded} if We recall the notion of simplicity from \cite{Lin} \begin{definition} $\cV$ simple if there are no proper graded ideals $\cI$ such that $\cI[0] = \{0\}$. \end{definition} Note that this coincides with the usual notion of simplicity in the case that $R$ is a field.
+Let $\cV$ be a vertex algebra over $R$ with conformal weight grading An ideal $\cI \subseteq \cV$ is called {\it graded} if We recall the notion of simplicity from \cite{Lin} \begin{definition} $\cV$ is simple if there are no proper graded ideals $\cI$ such that $\cI[0] = \{0\}$. \end{definition} Note that this coincides with the usual notion of simplicity in the case that $R$ is a field.
 If $I\subseteq R$ is an ideal, we may regard $I$ as a subset of $\cV[0] \cong R$.
 Let $I \cdot \cV$ denote the vertex algebra ideal generated by $I$.
 Then $\cV^I = \cV / (I \cdot \cV)$ is a vertex algebra over $R/I$.
 Even if $\cV$ is simple as a vertex algebra over $R$, $\cV^I$ need not be simple as a vertex algebra over $R/I$.